alexander132/adobe

 As lawmakers argue, leaving many people feeling helpless, restaurant owners have stepped up in the way they now best: by feeding people.

 Among the first Phoenix spots to hop on what has become a national trend was Lovebite Dumplings on Roosevelt Row.
-Its owner, 27-year-old Angel Gould, posted a video sitting on her floor, explaining that SNAP funds will soon run out.
+Its owner, 27-year-old Angel Gould, posted a video sitting on her floor, explaining that SNAP funds would soon run out.

 She invited anyone in need to stop by her restaurant for a free meal.
 She also explained that customers could pay it forward and purchase a meal for someone else while buying their own.
 Her tiny shop was quickly flooded with customers leaving donations, and as of Thursday evening, she had received enough funds to feed over 800 people.